nixon-voxell/apu_final_year_project/ppf.typ

 Beneath all graphical interfaces lies the underlying code that structure and renders the visual elements.
 The two most notable approach towards creating user interface frameworks are immediate-mode graphical user interface (IMGUI) and retained-mode graphical user interface (RMGUI).
-Some popular IMGUI frameworks includes Dear IMGUI and egui @imgui @egui, while some popular RMGUI frameworks includes Xilem @xilem.
+Some popular IMGUI frameworks includes _Dear ImGui_ and _egui_ @imgui @egui, while some popular RMGUI frameworks includes Xilem @xilem.
 Although powerful, these UI frameworks strongly relies on hardcoded programming.

 Enter the web technologies.